 - 2 cups powdered sugar

-- 4 Tablespoons milk or half and half
+- 4 Tablespoons milk or Half and Half (light cream)

 - 3/4 to 1 teaspoon ground ginger